 Ripple has been very transparent as far as its sales are concerned.
 Every quarter it publishes a quarterly report that shows exactly how much XRP Ripple sold during that timeframe.
 As you can see in the graph below, Ripple’s sales (in USD) were the most from Q3 2018 to Q2 2019.

 Toward the end of Q2 2019, Ripple announced that it would start using a different approach to XRP volume reporting and that it would take a more conservative approach to XRP sales.
-Indeed, in the last five quarters, Ripple’s sales appear to be significantly lower.
+Indeed, in the last few quarters, Ripple’s sales appear to be significantly lower.

 Whenever you see a news outlet claiming that Ripple is about to dump 1 billion XRP, you should know that that is never the case.
 Ripple has maintained a very conservative approach with maximum transparency.